How to wrap a C library in a swift package

 Include the library with your app

-and copy the library there.
+If you want to include the dylib with your app bundle you can create a Frameworks subdirectory below Contents and copy the library there.
 You can tell your app where it can find the library with the following command:

 install_name_tool -change /usr/local/opt/cmark/lib/libcmark.0.29.0.dylib "@executable_path/../Frameworks/libcmark.dylib" ./<YourApp>.app/Contents/MacOS/Scratched